-There’s an introduction British Quakers here, and a good brief independent description by the BBC here.
+There’s an introduction to British Quakers here, and a good brief independent description by the BBC here.
 There’s more about the history of Quakers specifically in Bath here.
 There are also meetings nearby in Bradford-on-Avon, Frome, Trowbridge and Chippenham.

 This short film by Kevin Redpath profiles several Quakers across SW England

 The best thing is to come and experience the simplicity and power of your local Quaker meeting for yourself.
 If you want to attend Bath Quaker Meeting just show up.
-Times are shown in the panel on the right.
+Times and location details are shown in the panel on the right.